 1. Increase Patient Retention

 If increasing the number of patients in your practice is a priority, patient retention should be the first place you look.
 Retaining the patients already in your practice is significantly less expensive than acquiring new patients.
 Here are three things you should pay attention to if your patient retention is not as good as you would like it to be:

 It almost goes without saying that if your patients are not having a good experience, they are likely not going to want to come back.
 Providing an amazing experience to your patients will help decrease the number of patients who leave only to go to another practice.

 - Make them feel important

 People LOVE feeling important.
-Weave’s software has a number of solutions designed to help your patients feel a connection to your practice.
+Weave’s dental software has a number of solutions designed to help your patients feel a connection to your practice.
 For example when a patient calls in, Weave pops up a box with information about that patient.
 This helps to make the conversation more meaningful and help the patient feel more important.

 - Remember their preferences